WuerthPhoenix/tornado/src/collector/json/doc/README.md

 }
 ```

-The Event "type" property has to be specified when the collector is instantiated.
+The Event "type" property must be specified when the collector is instantiated.